-Maternal and Fetal Characteristics to Predict Cesarian Section Delivery
+Maternal and Fetal Characteristics to Predict Caesarian Section Delivery

-Objectives: To assess maternal and fetal characteristics to predict cesarian section delivery.
+Objectives: To assess maternal and fetal characteristics to predict caesarian section delivery.

-Setting and duration of study: This study was conducted in department of Obstetrics & Gynecology, Aziz Fatimah Medical and Dental College and Hospital, Faisalabad, from October 2020 to October 2021.
+Methodology: This Prospective Cohort study was conducted in department of Obstetrics & Gynecology, Aziz Fatimah Medical and Dental College and Hospital, Faisalabad, from October 2020 to October 2021.

-Subjects and Methods: Pregnant women of age between 18-40 years, having single tone pregnancy, visiting for delivery were included in the study.
-At the time of enrollment demographic information including maternal age, maternal education, pregnancy history, body mass index, gravidity, parity, history of c-section, comorbid disease, and preterm (< 37 weeks) delivery, were assessed.
-All the women were divided into two groups on the basis of delivery one was normal delivery group and second was caesarian delivery.
+Pregnant women of age between 18-40 years, having single tone pregnancy, visiting for delivery were included in the study.
+At the time of enrollment demographic information including maternal age, maternal education, pregnancy history, body mass index, gravidity, parity, history of C-section, comorbid disease, and preterm (< 37 weeks) delivery, were assessed.
+All the women were divided into two groups based on delivery one was normal delivery group and second was caesarian delivery.
 Deliveries with or without induction, spontaneous deliveries, vacuum extraction or forceps delivery were considered as vaginal delivery.
 The fetal outcomes like birth weight and requirement of NICU admission was also noted.